blutorange/multiproperties-maven-plugin/README.md

 Caveats:

 * The `Text File Handler` is not supported currently.
-The Eclipse addon seems to be broken currently and does not generate the text files.
+The Eclipse addon seems to be broken currently and does not generate the text files (or rather, the generated files only contain `nullnullnull...`).
 If anybody needs this and knows the format of these generated text files, open an issue and let me know.
-* The options for including comments in the Java properties files are not supported for now.
-I do not see much need for this.
-If you need this feature, open an issue and let me know.

 Other than that, it should generate the same output as the Eclipse addon.